Azure/ResourceModules/modules/app/managed-environment/README.md

 # App ManagedEnvironments `[Microsoft.App/managedEnvironments]`

-> This module has already been migrated to [AVM](https://github.com/Azure/bicep-registry-modules/tree/main/avm/res).
-Only the AVM version is expected to receive updates / new features.
-Please do not work on improving this module in [CARML](https://aka.ms/carml).

 This module deploys an App Managed Environment (also known as a Container App Environment).

 ## Navigation